 Also in the mid-1960s the route numbering system was altered, as the publicity material of the time put it “to eliminate the number-letter combinations”.
 In other words, getting rid of the quirky but rather fun system in favour of a dull one.
 For example, previously you could travel from Bristol to Weston-Super-Mare by routes 24 or 24D, and to Nailsea by route 24B or 24C; while the 24A would take you (rather infrequently and only on Saturdays) from Weston to Langford, and the 24E once a day from Bristol to Winscombe.
 The suffix letters denoted the minor differences in the routes – the 24D for example went via Claverham, while the 24 went via Rhodyate Hill, but other than that they were identical.
 They now became the 352 (formerly 24), 353 (24D), 354 (24C) and 355 (24E).
 The 24A and B disappeared completely.
-(The revised numbers are mostly still in use today).
+(Many of the revised numbers remained in use until late 2013 and early 2014).
 Now, numbers 1-99 were for Bristol city, 100-199 for Weston-Super-Mare, Wells and district, 200-299 for Bath, 300-399 for Bristol country area services; 400-499 for Stroud, Cirencester and Swindon district; and 500-599 for Cheltenham and Gloucester districts.

 View one of the renumbering leaflets (1.88mb)